finos/cla-bot/README.md

 ### .clabot resolution

 The `.clabot` is automatically resolved in the root project folder (for example this project resolves the following file, `https://github.com/ColinEberhardt/cla-bot/.clabot`).
 If you have multiple repositories within the same organization, or user account, that have the same contributors, you can create a single configuration by adding a project called `clabot-config`.
-For example, for my personal projects I could configure the bot via `https://github.com/ColinEberhardt/cla-config/.clabot`.
+For example, for my personal projects I could configure the bot via `https://github.com/ColinEberhardt/clabot-config/.clabot`.

-Note, if you do not want the list of contributors to be public, the `cla-config` project can be private.
+Note, if you do not want the list of contributors to be public, the `clabot-config` project can be private.

 ### configuration schema